Cincinnati Zoo and Botanical Garden: Roo Valley

 In August 2020, the Cincinnati Zoo finished the first part of their master plan "More Home To Roam".
 They turned their old Wildlife Canyon exhibit (former home of the critically endangered Sumatran rhino) into an exhibit called Roo Valley, the exhibit features the Zoo's first-ever kangaroo walkabout, with a new beer garden and restaurant, a big rope course over the habitat, and provides the largest outdoor little penguin habitat.
 Roo Valley adds five new species to the zoo as well, including red and western grey kangaroos, Australian wood ducks, New Zealand scaups and freckled ducks, the latter three species living side by side with the little penguins.

 African Penguin Point

 In September 2020, the Cincinnati Zoo finished the second part of the master plan.
-They turned their old sea lion habitat, sometimes referred to as "Seal Falls" until the passing of Duke the California sea lion in 2019, into a bigger exhibit for their African penguins, increasing their breeding success rate, while at the same time including some other African sea birds like the white-breasted cormorants, and yellow-billed ducks.
+They turned their old sea lion habitat, sometimes referred to as "Seal Falls" until the passing of Duke the California sea lion in 2019, into a bigger exhibit for their African penguins, increasing their breeding success rate, while at the same time including some other African sea birds like the white-breasted cormorants, great white pelicans, and yellow-billed ducks.

+Harry and Linda Fath Elephant Trek

+On June 15, 2021, the Zoo Broke ground on the Biggest Habitat in Zoo History: The Harry and Linda Fath Elephant Trek.
+The Elephant Trek is five times the size of the Zoo's former elephant habitat.
+The current exhibit opened on October 1st, 2024 and is home to a multi-generational herd of eight Asian elephants, including a family unit from the Dublin Zoo and four elephants that the zoo had before construction.
+It includes swimming pools, streams, overhead feeding stations, mud wallows, and enrichment opportunities at every turn.
+These enrichments encourage movement and other natural behaviors.
+The herd of eight can access three different yards that serve different purposes and can accommodate separation for training and medical procedures.
+It is also home to Vietnamese pheasants and Azure-winged magpies.